frontity-demos/2020-06-jsnation-workshop/README.md

 Below you can find further resources to help you with developing projects with Frontity.

-We wish you every success with your future endeavours with Frontity.
+Thanks for following to the end, and we wish you every success with your future endeavours with Frontity.

 ## 16. » Frontity Channels